nickhumberstone/Green-Party-HTML-Smart-Wrapper-Generator/README.txt

 README

 NOTES
+Copy buttons no longer working - what is the best available method to do this?

 Add validation to check if URL or not
 Add copy buttons
 Add preview window of what it will look like